| Title: | Network Representations of Attitudes |

 step, at the user's peril.

-A data frame containing properties of the agent
+A data frame containing properties of the agent or symbolic network as a

 function of the similarity threshold.
 In particular, it contains three columns